Encyclopedia

 Dongbeititan

-“`html Dongbeititan: Profile of a Prehistoric Giant Dongbeititan Dongbeititan (DONG-bay-TY-tan; “Titan from Dongbei”) is a genus of titanosauriform sauropod dinosaur that lived during the Early Cretaceous period, about 130 to 125 million years ago.
+Dongbeititan: Profile of a Prehistoric Giant Dongbeititan Dongbeititan (DONG-bay-TY-tan; “Titan from Dongbei”) is a genus of titanosauriform sauropod dinosaur that lived during the Early Cretaceous period, about 130 to 125 million years ago.
 Its fossils were discovered in the Yixian Formation in Liaoning Province, northeastern China, a region also known as Dongbei.
-Dongbeititan was
+Dongbeititan was a

 Dongbeititan Read Post »